 For wall art I like to use at least 190gsm or higher.
 But you could easily go lighter particularly if it’s going into a frame.
 You can also use photo paper.
 I often like to use a smooth satin finish but once it’s in a frame you don’t really notice it so it comes down to more of a personal preference.

-Greeting cards, invitations and most of our party printables need a thicker cardstock – at least 170 gsm.
-I personally prefer at least 200 gsm.
-For cupcake wrappers (and any other printables that require a little less stiffness for wraparounds) I would suggest something like 100 gsm.
+Greeting cards, invitations and most of our party printables need a thicker cardstock – 200 gsm is a great place to start.
+For cupcake wrappers, chocolate wrappers and any other printables that require a little less stiffness for wraparounds I would suggest somewhere around 150gsm.

 Select a bright white paper as sometimes the colour of the paper can slightly affect the colour of the print job.
 However, it would be minimal.